 Active participation in the community or any voluntary organization.

 Applicant’s children are attending school, if applicable.

-Applicant should not have any criminal records.
+Applicants should not have any criminal records.

-Applicant must compliance with social security laws.
+Applicant must meet compliance with social security laws.

 Department officials said citizenship applications had fallen to a low “plateau” since immigration minister Peter Dutton announced the crackdown in April.

-But last week the government missed a deadline to pass the bill through the Senate, sparking a new rush on applications.
+But last week, the government missed a deadline to pass the bill through the Senate, sparking a new rush on applications.

-Last week, Mr Dutton confirmed the government would redraft its citizenship reforms and try again to pass them through the Senate.
+Last week, Mr. Dutton confirmed the government would redraft its citizenship reforms and try again to pass them through the Senate.

 Minister Dutton confirmed that those waiting for a response to their applications would now be processed under the existing rules.